jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

   population with a lot of disadvantaged kids.
 After the partition, the southern school will have a fair bit of trouble due to the loss of tax base, and many children from that area will lose access to accelerated coursework only available in the school up north.
-But he says this is our children we're talking about - it isn't charity.
+But your neighbor points out this is he our children we're talking about - it isn't charity.

 Each of these individual people involved are on balance decent human beings, and none of these acts seem overtly harmful.
 At worst, they're